emilyngx/GGCert_Capstone1/README.md

 /* None */

 /* B. CLEANING */
 /* 1.
-Remove 3 duplicates from sleep table */
+Create new sleep table with only distinct values */ CREATE TABLE sleep1 AS SELECT DISTINCT *
-DELETE FROM
+FROM sleep;
-    sleep a
-        USING sleep b
-WHERE
-    a.id = b.id
-    AND a.sleepday = b.sleepday;
 /* Check for duplicates on sleep table again */
 SELECT Id, SleepDay, COUNT(*)
-FROM sleep
+FROM sleep1
 GROUP BY Id, SleepDay
 HAVING COUNT(*) > 1;
+/* None */
-/* None.
-Removed duplicates from sleep table successfully */ /* I saved the cleaned sleep table as "cleaned_sleep" for visualization on Tableau in the next step */
+/* I saved the cleaned sleep table as "cleaned_sleep" for visualization on Tableau in the next step */

 /* 2.
 Delete rows that have totalsteps = 0 on daily_activity table */